The Ideal Male Body Type According to Women (Survey Results)

 The Most Attractive Degree of Muscularity

-When we asked women which degree of muscularity they were most attracted to, there was a fairly even split between the “athletic” and “strong” body types, with 51% of women voting for the athletic build and 43% voting for the strong build.
+When we asked women which degree of muscularity they were most attracted to, there was a fairly even split between the “athletic” and “strong” body types.
+51% of women voted for the athletic build, and 43% voted for the strong build.
 (Note that I didn’t label the bodies in the survey.
 Women chose “body 1.”
-I’m labelling them now, when talking about the results.)
+I’m labelling them now when talking about the results.)

 Finally, there’s another reason men might be surprised that women aren’t picking the more muscular physiques: men prefer more muscular physiques than women.
 When we surveyed men on which body types they preferred, they preferred the more muscular “strong” body.
 This, too, aligns with the results of our previous survey and with attractiveness research overall.